-Kathy Lanese enters her 12th season coaching cross country and track at Case Western Reserve in 2012-13.
-She has led the Spartan cross country teams for the past 11 years and has served as an assistant for the track & field program for 12.
+The 2019-20 season marks the 19th for Kathy Lanese as cross country and track coach at Case Western Reserve.
+She has led the Spartan cross country teams for the past 18 years and served as an assistant for the track & field program for 12.